 What Is a Trump Account (Section 530A)?

-The Trump Account, formally known as the MAGA Account (Money Account for Growth and Advancement), was created by Sections 70601 through 70606 of the One Big Beautiful Bill Act (OBBBA, Public Law 119-21), signed July 4, 2025.
+The Trump account was created by OBBBA Section 70204 of the One Big Beautiful Bill Act (Public Law 119-21), signed July 4, 2025.
 It is codified as IRC Section 530A.
+The companion employer contribution exclusion lives at new IRC Section 128.

 The account is a tax-advantaged savings vehicle for children under 18 with a valid Social Security Number.
 It functions as a custodial retirement account.
-Parents, grandparents, and employers can contribute up to $5,000 per year (indexed for inflation beginning in 2028).
-The government provides a $1,000 seed contribution for children born between 2025 and 2028.
+Parents, grandparents, and employers can contribute up to a combined $5,000 per year aggregate cap (indexed for inflation beginning in 2028).
+The $1,000 federal seed (for children born 2025-2028) is separate from the $5,000 annual cap per IRC §530A(b)(2).
 Contributions are not tax-deductible, but growth is tax-deferred.
-When the child reaches 18, the account converts to an individual retirement account under their control, and qualified distributions in retirement are taxed as ordinary income — similar to a traditional IRA.
+Contributions cannot be accepted before July 4, 2026 (the statutory account-opening date).
+When the child reaches 18, the account converts to an individual retirement account under their control, and qualified distributions in retirement are taxed as ordinary income - similar to a traditional IRA.

-The investment options are limited by statute to a single U.S. equity index fund with a management fee cap of 0.10%.
-The fund tracks a broad U.S. stock market index.
+Investment options are limited by statute to funds tracking an index of primarily American equities (such as the S&P 500), with a 0.10% management fee cap.
+Multiple qualifying funds exist - the restriction is 'American-equity index,' not 'a single specific fund.'
 There is no bond option, no international option, no age-based glide path.
-This is 100% U.S. equities for the entire life of the account.
+This is 100% American equities for the life of the account, but participants can choose among qualifying index funds.

 What Is a 529 Plan?